jamesswartwood/jamesswartwood.github.io/pole-detection.md

 ## Project Description

-In this project, we explored methods to automate detecting the top and bottom points of the red poles using the [uwing] computer vision library that students develop while taking CSE 455 at the University of Washington, Seattle.
+In this project, we explored methods to automate detecting the top and bottom points of the red poles using the [uwimg](https://github.com/pjreddie/uwimg/) computer vision library that students develop while taking [CSE 455](https://courses.cs.washington.edu/courses/cse455/22sp/) at the University of Washington, Seattle.
 This approach must account for differences in pole locations in the images and weather/daylight images that make change pixel color values.
 There are many ways to implement the detection of objects in an image.

 ---